ItayNaf/Alfred-The-Wanted/README.md

 # Alfred-The-Wanted
-Alfred Ill is running away from the haters based on the novel The Lady's Visit
+Alfred Ill is a charachter from a novel called Lady's Visit it's all about how he is running away from the town hunters who try to kill him.
+A 2D pixelated meme game.
+Credit: Liam